top of page

 LOP Programs

-The Studio Café Operated by Hannah Brothers donates their freshly prepared meals to LOP.
+The Studio Café Operated by Hanna Brothers donates their freshly prepared meals to LOP.

 image_67190273_edited.jpg

-Joe Hannah, Executive Chef, Owner of Hannah Brothers Extreme Motion Picture Catering
+Joe Hanna, Executive Chef, Owner of Hanna Brothers Extreme Motion Picture Catering

 image_67218177_edited.jpg